jnozzi/cocoadev.com/SiteContent/General/IMediaBrowser.markdown

 The project is to end users one of two ways: Cocoa developers can incorporate it into their applications or users can download a separate application that displays the browser from http://www.karelia.com/imedia/ .
 Users can use the stand-alone browser to drag music, movies, and pictures into any running application.

-'''The Media Browser is now located at http://code.google.com/p/imedia/ ''' This is a public svn repository.
+**The Media Browser is now located at http://code.google.com/p/imedia/ ** This is a public svn repository.